CartoDB/carto-vl-training/training-v2/07-zoom-based-styles.md

 filter: zoom() > 3 or $pop_max > 1000000
 ```

-*At zoom levels less than 3, only cities that have a max population of more than 1 million people will render.
+*At zoom levels 3 or less, only cities that have a max population of more than 1 million people will render.
 Since all of those cities fall in our highest quantiles bin, they are all colored light red.*

 ![zoom-filter](images/training-v2-07-zoom-filter.gif)